 Whether you’re looking for giri choco for coworkers, or honmei choco for that special somebody, there are so many choices that buying Valentine’s Day chocolate in Japan can be overwhelming.
 From cute and affordable themed chocolates to big brands touting limited edition flavors, to homegrown gourmet Japanese chocolatiers, this guide covers the best places to buy Valentine’s Day chocolate in 2019.
 And, not to leave out you DIYers, this list also includes tips for finding chocolate-making ingredients and supplies on a budget!

-The most affordable, and perhaps the most meaningful, Valentine’s Day gift is homemade chocolate!
+The most affordable, and perhaps the most meaningful, Valentine’s Day gift is homemade chocolate.
 No matter your budget or skill set in the kitchen, 100-yen stores like Can-Do and Daiso are there for you with an astounding variety of chocolate molds, squeeze pens filled with brightly colored chocolate, pre-baked tart shells, and rows and rows of adorable sprinkles.
 Loft and Kaldi Coffee also offer a variety of handmade kits for everything from making chocolate cakes to decorating cat-shaped cookies.
 Part of the handmade-with-love appeal is also the presentation.
 At Daiso, cute packaging, like patterned paper liners for chocolate, and colorful bags boldly declaring cheesy lines (“I’m Into You” and “Special Valentine”) are available to complete the look.

 Loft: Themed Valentine’s Day Chocolate on a Budget

 In addition to mixes and kits for homemade cookies and chocolates, Loft offers a variety of affordable, themed Valentine’s Day chocolates.
 If you want your love to be fossilized for all eternity, they have gigantic 3-D dinosaur chocolates as well as boxes of chocolates in shapes like dinosaur bones, to be excavated and devoured.
-Loft also has a line of Star Wars chocolates, like white chocolate Stormtroopers and BB-8-shaped tins, and even a large chocolate Darth Vader bust, that any sci-fi fan will love (no Jedi mind tricks necessary).
+Loft also has a line of Star Wars chocolates, like white chocolate Stormtroopers and BB-8-shaped tins, and even a large chocolate Darth Vader bust, that any sci-fi fan would love (no Jedi mind tricks necessary).
 If you’re shopping for someone who takes pleasure in a well-stocked bar, Loft offers liqueur-flavored chocolates as well.
 Classic options, like boxes of Ferrero Rocher, are also available.
 In general, small chocolate boxes start at around 500 yen, while the larger boxes go for around 1200 yen.

-Morozoff: The Kobe-based Confectionary Where Valentine’s Day Began
+Morozoff: Kobe-based Confectionary Where Valentine’s Day Began

 Morozoff, a confectionary and cake company founded by a Russian immigrant in Kobe, was the first chocolate-maker to embrace the holiday in 1932, by selling Valentine’s Day chocolate in Japan.
 Home to divine and decadent cheesecake (with a layered chocolate version that is almost richer than Bill Gates), Morozoff also makes tasty chocolate morsels in flavors like champagne, brandy, and coffee.
 Boxes range in price from 540 for 6 pieces to 3240 for a box of 33.
 Morozoff is a staple of depachikas (basement-level food markets) in Japan, so this is one brand you won’t have to travel far to find.